saraclohisey/lab_handbook/Lab_Handbook.md

 * Email - usually slower than Slack and can even be less reliable given the volume of emails some lab members receive.
 Please use email responsibly and send a Slack DM if your message is short!

-* Telephone - If you have an emergency the phone numbers of specific lab members are available in the Dropbox.
+* Telephone - If you have an emergency the phone numbers of specific lab members are available in this repo.
 Whatsapp and text messaging are not recommended for work related chat as they are harder to escape from...but emergencies might necessitate this.

 ### Money